21 Awesome Scholarships for Women in STEM

 Application Requirements: Students must be nominated by a member of IISE.
 Applications include an essay, a current transcript, and three references.

 The Institute of Industrial and Systems Engineers offers more than ten named scholarships for undergraduate students.
-UPS provides scholarships specifically for female students and for minority students.
+UPS provides scholarships to women and minorities.
+Female and minority students are eligible for scholarships from UPS.

 Amount: Varies, but the average award is more than $4,000